 Yes.
 Many students who graduate from ISF remain in Germany to attend university.
-At ISF, we offer the International Baccalaureate (IB) Diploma (German "Abitur" equivalent) and Advanced Placement courses.
-Both of these routes along with our ISF High School Diploma allow students to enter German universities as well as universities throughout the world.
+At ISF, we offer the International Baccalaureate (IB) Diploma and Advanced Placement courses.
+Both of these routes, along with our ISF High School Diploma, allow students to enter German universities as well as universities throughout the world.
 ISF School Profile

 How long is the school day?

 After the end of the school day, SLO® activities and sports are offered.
-After-school care is available for students in Kindergarten to Grade 6.
-ISF School Day
+After-school care is available for students in Kindergarten to Grade 4.

 How many students attend ISF?

-We have around 850 students from Kindergarten through Grade 12.
-In most grades levels we have three homeroom classes, where students meet at the beginning and end of the school day.
+We have around 800 students from Kindergarten through Grade 12.
+In most grades levels we have two or three homeroom classes, where students meet at the beginning and end of the school day.

 How many nationalities are represented at ISF?

-We have more than 50 nationalities in ISF.
+We have around 40 nationalities in ISF.
 Germany, Korea, the U.S., and India have the largest representation.

 What languages will my child learn at ISF?

 All ISF students from Kindergarten through Grade 10 learn English and German.
-In Grade 6, we add French or Spanish.
-Korean native speakers may take Korean classes throughout the school, and Japanese native-speakers are offered Japanese classes from G9 upwards.
+In Grade 6, we offer French or Spanish.
+Korean native speakers may take Korean classes throughout the school, and Japanese native-speakers are offered Japanese classes from Grade 9 upwards.

 Is there a bus service?

-There is a taxi bus service to most areas in Frankfurt and to outlying areas.
-The school is also situated conveniently near two train stations -- Sindlingen on the S1 line and Zeilsheim on the S2 line.
+There is a shuttle bus service to most areas in Frankfurt and to outlying areas.
+The school is also situated conveniently near two train stations (Sindlingen on the S1 line and Zeilsheim on the S2 line).